zhuangh/CarND-LaneLines-P1/writeup_zhuang.md

 My pipeline consisted of 5 steps.
 First, I converted the images to grayscale, then I ....

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

+Based on the slope, we can seperate the lines into left or right category

 If you'd like to include images to show how the pipeline works, here is how to include an image: